 Richmond Hill Centre for the Performing Arts

-Come explore Richmond Hill Centre for the Performing Arts (RHCPA), an art and cultural facility set north of Toronto in the city of Richmond Hill.
-With over 4,000 square metres and 631 seats in its main auditorium, the centre offers theatre, music and dance performances, plus educational workshops for students and children.
+Explore Richmond Hill Centre for the Performing Arts (RHCPA), an art and cultural facility set north of Toronto in the city of Richmond Hill.
+With over 4,000 square metres and 631 seats in its main auditorium, the centre offers theatre, music and dance performances, plus educational workshops.
 Richmond Hill is an art-centric community committed to celebrating different cultures found throughout the York Region.

-Designed by the internationally celebrated architect Jack Diamond, the Richmond Hill Centre for the Performing Arts was the city’s largest construction endeavour in history.
-The $30-million project took nearly 2.5 years to complete.
+Designed by the internationally celebrated architect Jack Diamond, the Richmond Hill Centre for the Performing Arts was the city’s largest construction endeavor in history.
+The $30 million project took over two years to complete.
 In the process, the centre combined the new building with Richmond Hill’s 19th -century high school and currently uses it for offices and an in-house coffee shop.
 RHCPA also features an auditorium, rehearsal hall, hydraulic orchestra pit, lobby galleries, lounges and an outdoor piazza.

 Located on Yonge Street in the historic centre of Richmond Hill in the Greater Toronto Area, RHCPA is about 35 km from Toronto via Don Valley Parkway and Highway 404.